 Computer Science Department, University of Munich Oettingenstr.
-67, 80538 München, Germany {Slim.Abdennadher, Thom.Fruehwirth}@informatik.uni-muenchen.de
+67, D-80538 Munich, Germany {Slim.Abdennadher, Thom.Fruehwirth}@informatik.uni-muenchen.de

 Abstract.
 A fundamental question in programming language semantics is when two programs should be considered equivalent.
 In this paper we introduce a notion of operational equivalence for CHR programs and user-defined constraints.
-Constraint Handling Rules (CHR) is a highlevel language for writing constraint solvers either from scratch or by modifying existing solvers.
+Constraint Handling Rules (CHR) is a high-level language for writing constraint solvers either from scratch or by modifying existing solvers.

 We give a decidable, sufficient and necessary syntactic condition for operational equivalence of terminating and confluent CHR programs.

 For practical reasons, we also investigate a notion of operational equivalence for user-defined constraints that are defined in different programs.
 We give a sufficient syntactic condition for constraints defined in terminating and confluent CHR programs.
-For a subclass of programs which nating and confluent CHR programs.
 For a subclass of programs which have only one user-defined constraint in common, we are able to give a sufficient and necessary syntactic condition.